vsm/vsm-dictionary/Dictionary.spec.md

         conceptID, a newline, and (if present) the `idts`-item's term-string.
     + Note: for any `idts`-item for which no entry was returned (so there was no entry with that `id`), no item is added to the cache.
+    + Note: the cache stores only one version of a fixedTerm, regardless of how it may have been z-pruned.
+It stores fixedTerms by 'id+str' cache-key, (not by id+str+zOptions).
+      This is because we assume that entries from a particular subdictionary will always be z-pruned in the same way.
+So there will be no change in how a particular entry is z-pruned/-requested.
     - `cb`: {Function}: callback with argument:
       - `err`: {null|String|Object}:
         an error will be generated if some maximum number of requested items was